Senegal 'top of list' as UFC targets Africa in 2024

 With America's NBA heavily involved in setting up the BAL, the UFC could become the second influential American sports organisation to invest in Senegal.

-"We have a lot of good friends at the NBA so we have talked with them about what they are doing, what their aspirations are, what is happening with the BAL," Epstein explained.
+"We have a lot of good friends at the NBA so we have talked with them about what they are doing, what their aspirations are, what is happening with the BAL," Epstein said.

 "We want to make sure we properly understand the market, investigate potential local partners.
 And then start locking in dates and hopefully get an event on the calendar for 2024, which is going to be massive."

-Dana White 'impatient' for Africa
+White 'impatient' for Africa event

-Founded 30 years ago, the UFC, or Ultimate Fighting Championship to use its full name, has grown into the world's biggest mixed martial arts franchise under the stewardship of its charismatic president, Dana White.
+Founded 30 years ago, the UFC has grown into the world's biggest mixed martial arts franchise under the stewardship of its charismatic president Dana White.

-Part of that success is down to the brand's expansion into new territories, with world title fights now taking place outside North America, including the recent welterweight rematch between England's Leon Edwards and Nigeria's Kamaru Usman which was held at London's O2 Arena as part of UFC 286.
+Part of that success is down to the brand's expansion into new territories, with world-title fights now taking place outside North America, including the recent welterweight rematch between England's Leon Edwards and Nigeria's Kamaru Usman which was held at London's O2 Arena in UFC 286.

-After that fight, White reiterated that, among the two things that "will happen before I retire", UFC will have "at least one fight in Africa."
+After that fight, White reiterated that, among the two things that "will happen before I retire", UFC will have "at least one fight in Africa".

 "Dana White has been very outspoken about wanting to do an event (in Africa) as soon as possible.
-He is very impatient," Epstein admitted.
+He is very impatient," Epstein said.
+"We are listening to his urgency on this."

 For the UFC to judge any event in Africa as a success it will have to provide a wealth of external entertainment to complement the fights inside the cage.